Yu-Gi-Oh! Bonds Beyond Time: Reception

 Yu-Gi-Oh!
 Bonds Beyond Time debuted at number six in the Japanese box office charts, earning over in its first week from around 124 theaters.
 It grossed $2,017,928 in Japanese theatres, making it the 125th-highest-grossing film released in Japan in 2010.
 The DVD and Blu-ray releases of the film reached number two in the best-selling lists of their respective media.
-In the first week, the DVD edition has sold 5,488 copies, while 4,653 copies of Blu-ray has been sold in the same period.
+In the first week, the DVD edition sold 5,488 copies, while 4,653 copies of Blu-ray were sold in the same period.
 It was the film's UK distributor Manga Entertainment's second-best selling anime release of 2011.
 A representative of Manga Entertainment said, "I think [it was] because it was available in Asda and Morrisons, came with a free rare card and was stupidly cheap on [the] shelf".
 When it was broadcast by TV Tokyo in 2014, the film earned a 0.3 percent television viewership rating.

 Andy Haley from UK Anime Network praised the English version and stated it is "arguably preferable even to the original Japanese audio".
-Haley praised the film "for keeping its focus and plot progression impeccable tight", which made it "an intense, non-stop experience".
+Haley praised the film "for keeping its focus and plot progression impeccably tight", which made it "an intense, non-stop experience".
 However, Haley said the film was created to increase the sale of cards; he commented it has "plot holes that even kids will see through as it serves only to bring its three characters together at one time and nothing more".
 Writing for The Guardian, Phelim O'Neill affirmed it has "a very limited style of animation" and that it may be exciting for children but for anyone over ten, "it'll be hard to see this as anything other than a shouty, tacky advert for things you'll never buy".
 Chris Homer of The Fandom Post praised the film's animation and the matching up of the three protagonists.
 He criticized it and stated the time travel and the antagonists motives are not well developed, "if at all about why he wants to get rid of what is basically a card game".
 Total Films Jamie Russell wrote it is difficult for a non-fan of the series to appreciate.
 Bridget Fox, writing for Neo, also said it is "not for non-fans" but that it is good entertainment with "its frenetic pace, the capable animation, and its refusal to overcomplicate matters".